 ABSTRACT:

-In their physiological environment, mammalian cells are often subjected to mechanical and biochemical stresses that result in the plasma membrane damage.
-In response to these damages, the plasma membrane is rapidly resealed by complex molecular machinery to restore its barrier function and maintain cell survival.
+In their physiological environment, mammalian cells are often subjected to mechanical and biochemical stresses that result in plasma membrane damage.
+In response to these damages, complex molecular machineries rapidly reseal the plasma membrane to restore its barrier function and maintain cell survival.
 Despite 60 years of research in this field, we still lack a thorough understanding of the cell resealing machinery.
 With the goal of identifying cellular components that control plasma membrane resealing or drugs that can improve resealing, we have developed a fluorescence-based high-throughput assay that measures the plasma membrane resealing efficiency in mammalian cells cultured in microplates.
 As a model system for plasma membrane damage, cells are exposed to the bacterial pore-forming toxin listeriolysin O (LLO), which forms large 30-50 nm diameter proteinaceous pores in cholesterol-containing membranes.
-The use of a temperature-controlled multi-mode microplate reader allows for the rapid and the sensitive spectrofluorometric measurements in combination with brightfield and fluorescence microscopy imaging of living cells.
+The use of a temperature-controlled multi-mode microplate reader allows for rapid and sensitive spectrofluorometric measurements in combination with brightfield and fluorescence microscopy imaging of living cells.
 Kinetic analysis of the fluorescence intensity emitted by a membrane impermeant nucleic acid-binding fluorochrome reflects the extent of membrane wounding and resealing at the cell population level, allowing for the calculation of the cell resealing efficiency.
-Microscopy imaging allows for enumeration of cells in each well of the microplate to account for potential variations in their number and allows for eventual identification of distinct cell populations.
+Fluorescence microscopy imaging allows for the enumeration of cells, which constitutively express a fluorescent chimera of the nuclear protein histone 2B, in each well of the microplate to account for potential variations in their number and allows for eventual identification of distinct cell populations.
 This high-throughput assay is a powerful tool expected to expand our understanding of membrane repair mechanisms via screening for host genes or exogenously added compounds that control plasma membrane resealing.

 INTRODUCTION:

 Mammalian cells are subject to mechanical, osmotic, and biochemical stress, resulting in the loss of plasma membrane integrity.
 Without rapid and efficient resealing, damaged cells would quickly succumb to programmed or necrotic death.
 Since the 1960s, efforts to understand the plasma membrane resealing process have been motivated by the devastating consequences associated with its dysfunctions.
 Indeed, diseases such as Limb-Girdle Muscular Dystrophy, diabetes, and Chediak-Higashi Syndrome have been linked to deficient plasma membrane repair due to mutations in the gene encoding dysferlin, production of advanced glycation end products, and defects in the lysosomal trafficking regulator CHS1, respectively1-6.
 However, to date, our understanding of membrane resealing is still limited7.
-Initial studies have demonstrated that membrane resealing is initiated by the influx of extracellular Ca2+ through a damaged plasma membrane8-10.
+Initial studies have demonstrated that membrane resealing is initiated by the influx of extracellular Ca2+ through the damaged plasma membrane8-10.
 Since then, several non-mutually exclusive Ca2+-dependent mechanisms have been proposed to reseal cells.
 The patch hypothesis proposes that in proximity to the wound, intracellular vesicles fuse with each other and the damaged plasma membrane to act as a patch11-14.
 A second model proposes that calcium-dependent exocytosis of lysosomes at the wound site releases the lysosomal enzyme acid sphingomyelinase, which converts sphingomyelin to ceramide in the outer leaflet of the plasma membrane.
 This sudden change in lipid composition results in ceramide-driven endocytosis of the damaged region15-17.
 Lastly, the third proposed mechanism involves a role for the endosomal sorting complex required for transport (ESCRT) to promote the formation of outward-facing vesicles that bud off from the plasma membrane18.
 Only a limited set of proteins was identified in these models, and their machinery must be further elucidated.